HELVE/DREEMRELM/README.md

 - restructure the poem
 - for each word said in the beginning phase make a microworld/scene that relates to that specific state or emotion (aspirations)

+**Side-projects (part of the project's storyworld)**:

+- Dreemrelm - biotech video installation

+- Dreemrelm IF - interactive fiction (game) expanding upon the storyline of Dreemrelm.

+- Plain biotech video included as intro or mixed up in the plot of the game.

 ---

+Audience Notes:

 I-IIIIII < classmate votes
 - not very confident in self, be positive in what you do (II)